flga/freetype-builds/README.md

 The master branch is merely a template, all the code is in the version branches.
 Builds are run automatically by [TravisCI](https://travis-ci.org/flga/freetype-builds).
 Headers and binaries are shipped as [Github Releases](https://github.com/flga/freetype-builds/releases).

-Every build produces 3 binaries, you should link against *one* of:
-* FreeType
-* FreeType + Harfbuzz
-* FreeType + Harfbuzz + Harfbuzz Subset

 ### Support Matrix
 OS | Arch
 ------ | ------